PIEW-19/alx-system_engineering-devops/0x01-shell_permissions/README.md

-To change owner of the file hello to user betty
+To create empty file hello